 This will be processed in the laboratory at no extra charge.

 What is the process?

 Once you have taken an independent personal decision that you want to have the NIPT prenatal test performed, you will be asked to sign a consent form and your blood sample can be taken from a vein in your arm along with a brief scan to confirm dates/viability.
-If you are having the test in our Essex clinic, we will give you your sealed sample in a prepaid addressed package to post via Royal Mail.

 Who carries out the analysis of the test?